nyudlts/findingaids_docs/overview/system-overview.md

     * if the EAD passes validation, the EAD Publisher...
       * names the uploaded EAD file `<eadid>.xml`, e.g., `mss_208.xml`
       * calls the `FASB` to generate the `JSON` files required by `Hugo`
-      * calls `Hugo`to generate the finding aid
+      * calls `Hugo` to generate the finding aid
-      * returns links to the EAD and the preview finding aid to the Archivist
+      * provides links to the EAD and the preview finding aid on the EAD Publisher home screen

 * the Archivist...
   * reviews the preview finding aid and/or EAD